<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 It allows you to be proactive about your HR strategies instead of reactive.
 When you’re not constantly recruiting and training new workers, you can use your budget and resources to foster a company culture of engagement and nurture talent.

-Higher Performance and Productivity Benefits
+Performance and Productivity Benefits of Employee Engagement

 The relationship between employee engagement and productivity is well-documented, ranging from greater employee commitment to better organizational alignment.
-It translates into higher performance across teams.
-Here is how these factors influence one another to benefit teams and organizations.

 You’ve wrapped your head around the fact that engaged employees are more likely to be committed and dedicated.
 But you may be shocked at how much so.
-A Deloitte study revealed that companies who invest in culture-building, which includes priorities centered around people and engagement, increased their revenue by a whopping 682%.

 Employee engagement and job satisfaction can easily be mixed up, but they are not one and the same.
 Employee engagement informs job satisfaction: Research shows that the higher employee engagement rate, the higher the job satisfaction rate.